 When I first set out to grow mushrooms Lion’s mane was the primary species which I wanted to produce.
 I searched everywhere on the internet to find a “how-to” guide on growing Lion’s Mane mushrooms at home but never came across a full step by step method of producing Lions Mane without lab equipment and without using plastic bags (urrrgh!!!).

 The Lion’s mane mushroom is already a pretty easy mushroom to grow, the only issue I’ve run into with Lion’s mane was the need for a high humidity environment during fruiting.
 I discovered the mushroom will tolerate high CO2 environment remarkably well (however, the fruit becomes misshapen), but low humidity seemed to really effect the size of my fruits.
 It is definitely possible to grow your own lions mane mushrooms at home!

-Inside my small London flat, there was no space for a humidifier so I did several experiments on how to provide the 80-90% humidity required without a full growing space.
+Inside my small flat, there was no space for a humidifier so I did several experiments on how to provide the 80-90% humidity required without a full growing space.

 There is one item that is an absolute requirement when it comes to growing the majority of mushroom species and that is a pressure cooker.
 The pressure cooker I use as a home hobbyist, and any other equipment we recommend for the hobby of mushroom growing can be found in our resources section.